There are many financial support programs available to help homeowners and businesses go solar.

 To learn more about third-party agreements, visit the Ontario Energy Board’s (OEB) Net Metering webpage.

-Federal Tax Incentive for Businesses
+Federal Tax Incentives for Businesses

 The federal government offers businesses tax incentives to fully expense clean energy generation projects through the Income Tax Act and Income Tax Regulations’ measures including Accelerated Capital Cost Allowance (CCA) program and the Canadian Renewable and Conservation Expense (CRCE).